LEEClab/Landscape_genetics_GoldenLionTamarins/README.md

 The data refer to:

 - [Moraes_etal_data_landscape_genetics_Leontopithecus_rosalia.csv](https://github.com/LEEClab/Landscape_genetics_GoldenLionTamarins/blob/master/Data/Moraes_etal_data_landscape_genetics_Leontopithecus_rosalia.csv): Pairwise kinship between pairs of individuals, information about each individual, and landscape variables related to ecological corridors linking the position of these pairs of individuals.
--
+- [Distance_between_shared_alleles.csv](https://github.com/LEEClab/Landscape_genetics_GoldenLionTamarins/blob/master/Data/Distance_between_shared_alleles.csv): Data on the frequency and position of each location where an individual presented a given allele from a given locus.
+Locations are presented for both historical (1990's) and recent (around 2010) survey, and the Euclidean and Resistance-based distances were calculated between the nearest historical and recent point of occurence of each allele.

-Maps and individual locations were ommited from data, but may be shared under request.
+Individual locations were modified for conservation purposes, but may be shared under request.

 ## Citation